 The rules around whether your family would have to pay inheritance tax on your home, if you were to leave it to them in your will, have recently changed.
-In our article we explain the most common eventualities and how you can work out whether you’re able to avoid inheritance tax on your home or not.
+Here we explain the most common eventualities and how you can work out whether you’re able to avoid inheritance tax on your home or not.

 When do your children have to pay inheritance tax on your home?